Updated Sept. 1, 2022, at 9:50 a.m. CT

 Taking action today can help us prepare for emergencies that could impact us tomorrow.

 Whether it’s job loss, divorce or a medical emergency, financial hard times can strike when we least expect it.

-“I do believe most know how important it is to have a plan in place to prepare for emergencies,” says Lisa Elskamp, member solutions manager at Dupaco’s Asbury, Iowa, branch.
+“I do believe most know how important it is to have a plan in place to prepare for emergencies,” said Lisa Elskamp, member solutions manager at Dupaco Community Credit Union.
 “However, I think we don’t make it a priority to have the plan in place.
 Most of us don’t think it will happen to us.”

-There’s no such thing as being over-prepared for tough times, Elskamp says.
+There’s no such thing as being over-prepared for tough times, Elskamp said.
 Here’s how you can prepare to lessen the impact of a financial crisis:

 3 tips to help you prepare for financial hard times